Pooja-Veluri/ecommerce-sales-analysis-dashboard/README.md

 * Top-performing states include California and New York
 * Sub-categories such as Phones and Chairs generate the highest revenue
 * Overall profit margin is approximately **12.47%**
+* Sales show strong seasonal trends, with peak performance in November and December, while February records the lowest sales

 ---